England invites all adults to get their COVID-19 vaccines

 Health authorities in England, Wales, Scotland and Northern Ireland each run their own vaccination campaigns.
 Wales and Northern Ireland have already made vaccines available to any adult, while Scotland is offering them to anyone over 30.

-Pfizer (PFE.N), AstraZeneca (AZN.L) and Moderna (MRNA.O) vaccines are being rolled out across the United Kingdom, although officials have said that people under 40 should be offered an alternative to AstraZeneca's shot after it was linked to rare blood clots.
+Pfizer, AstraZeneca and Moderna vaccines are being rolled out across the United Kingdom, although officials have said that people under 40 should be offered an alternative to AstraZeneca’s shot after it was linked to rare blood clots.

 Our Standards: The Thomson Reuters Trust Principles.